 Their fine motor skills will be more developed.

 Older kids usually have an easier time with fine motor activities (holding a pencil and using scissors, for instance).
-Being able to do these things can help build confidence and make a kid more excited about their accomplishments at school.
+Doing these things can help build confidence and make a kid more excited about their accomplishments at school.

 They have more time to be kids; you have more time with them.